 Act as a natural water filter

-The best way of filtering is natural water filtering provided by plants.
+The best way of filtering is natural water filtering provided by aquatic plant.
 A good example is lucky bamboo.
 It is a great way to filter your aquarium water.
 The bamboo can collect and feed on fish waste through its roots.
 It also absorbs nitrogen waste material from fish such as nitrites, ammonia and prevents the accumulation of toxins.

-In freshwater aquarium design, adding lucky bamboo is a great way to spice up your tank and improve your fish’s health.
+In freshwater aquarium design, adding lucky bamboo is a great way to spice up your fish tank and improve your fish’s health.
 It is essential to learn how to grow lucky bamboo inside your tank properly, and I hope you use the information in this article to add new look to your aquarium.

 Bamboo aquarium set up